AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/help-desk-zendesk.md

 * *Chart Type: Line*

 * **Time to first response**
-  * Metric: Average time to first response
+  * [!UICONTROL Metric]: Average time to first response

 * *Metric A: Average time to first response*
 * *Time period: All time*